Prospect Creek (New South Wales): Catchment

+The tidal reach of the creek below the Vine Street weir, with a broad channel bordered by dense riparian vegetation.

 The creek's catchment area itself is a sub-catchment of the Georges River catchment, where it covers an area of 98 km2.
 Areas within the Prospect Creek Catchment include, Fairfield City (65.6%), Cumberland Council (13.7%), Canterbury-Bankstown (10.5%), Blacktown (7.8%) and Liverpool (2.4%).
 Some of the streams and drainage lines in the catchment do not permanently transport water, and rather would only do so after rain events.

 Burns Creek, Clear Paddock Creek, Green Valley Creek and Orphan School Creek are all part of the Prospect Creek catchment, in addition to being Prospect Creek's tributaries (with Burns Creek being the smallest tributary of the creek at Fairfield East).
 Wetlands and ponds within the Prospect Creek catchment include, Kaluna Reserve near Cumberland Highway in Smithfield, Gipps Road Pond at Jack Ferguson Reserve, De Freitas Wetland at Vine Street, Clarevale Wetland, Lake Mirambeena (Lansdowne) and Lake Gillawarna (Georges Hall).